Constraints of dynamical dark energy models from different observational datasets: Results

-Our three datasets have strong constraints on DE EOS parameters of the EXP model.
+The DE EOS $w(z)$ of EXP parameterization has a good bounded behavior throughout the history of the universe.
+As shown by the gray line in Figure~\ref{w(z)-D5}, at low redshifts, when $z=0$, the value of $w(z)$ is ${w}_{0}$.
+In the high-redshift limit ($z\rightarrow\infty$), $w(z)$ approaches its asymptotic value ${w}_{0}+(e-1){w}_{a}$, which ensures that it does not diverge in the early universe.
+Furthermore, $w(z)$ is also bounded when $z$ approaches -1 in the future, with a limiting value of ${w}_{0}-{w}_{a}$.

+The relationship between dark energy density and redshift of EXP is also special, as shown in Figure~\ref{rho-D5}.
+We give the specific expression as follows: ${\rho}_{de}(z)/{\rho}_{de}(0)=(1+z)^{3(1+{w}_{0}-w_a)}\cdotp{e}^{3ew_a[Ei(-1)-Ei(-\frac{1}{1+z})]}$.
+Unlike any of the models discussed above, the curve of EXP decreases monotonously in the range of $z>0$, and does not cross the standard line ${\rho}_{de}(z)/{\rho}_{de}(0)=1$.
+It can be seen that, at low redshifts, the curve evolves more slowly than in the CPL and also approaches 0 at high redshifts.

+We can find in Figure~\ref{subfig:i} that ${w}_{0}$ and ${w}_{a}$ of EXP do not show an inverse relationship like other parameterizations but rather tend to be proportional.
+Moreover, ${w}_{0}$ is also relatively smaller than other models.
+The value of ${w}_{0}$ under CMB+BAO(without LRG1 and LRG2)+DES-Y5 is $-1.092_{-0.093}^{+0.084}$ at 95\% C.L., and the upper limit is less than -1. ${w}_{0}$ in other datasets can also be less than -1 at 68\% C.L..
+The ${w}_{a}$ of EXP also has unique features compared to other models: its error bar is relatively smaller.
+However, ${w}_{a}$ can deviate from 0 at 99\% C.L. in all datasets, which is consistent with other models.

+The constraints of ${w}_{0}$ from EXP have little difference in the four datasets, and the deviation of ${w}_{a}$ from the standard value is relatively large under CMB+BAO+Union3.
+Taking the results under CMB+BAO+Union3 as an example, we find ${w}_{0}=-1.073_{-0.037}^{+0.043}$ and ${w}_{a}=-0.195_{-0.050}^{+0.052}$ at 68\% C.L..
 In comparison, \cite{Arora:2025msq} also gives the results of ${w}_{0}$ and ${w}_{a}$ for the EXP model under the joint constraints of CMB and DESI DR2.
 The results are ${w}_{0}$ = $-0.51_{-0.22}^{+0.17}$ and ${w}_{a}$ = $-1.19_{-0.57}^{+0.55}$.
-Compared to our results, under CMB+BAO+PantheonPlus, ${w}_{0}$ differs by 2.09$\sigma$ and ${w}_{a}$ differs by 2.14$\sigma$; under CMB+BAO+DES-Y5, ${w}_{0}$ has a 2.02$\sigma$ difference and ${w}_{a}$ has a 2.11$\sigma$ difference; in the end, under CMB+BAO+DES-Y5, ${w}_{0}$ has a discrepancy of 2.03$\sigma$ and ${w}_{a}$ has a discrepancy of 2.12$\sigma$.
-We can see that the differences in ${w}_{a}$ under the three datasets are slightly greater than ${w}_{0}$, and all are concentrated around 2$\sigma$.
-This difference is mainly due to the SNIa data we added.
+Compared to our results, ${w}_{0}$ has a discrepancy of 2.51$\sigma$ and ${w}_{a}$ has a discrepancy of 1.80$\sigma$.
+Thus, the difference may be mainly due to Union3.
+For EXP, the use of SNIa data makes ${w}_{0}$ decrease and ${w}_{a}$ increase.
+Meanwhile, the addition of SNIa data has also improved the error bar.